Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

  });
 ````

-## Purchase
+## Revenue
-When your user finalized a subscription / purchase, add this piece of Javascript :
+When your user finalized a subscription or purchased a one-time product, add this piece of Javascript :
 ````
 dataLayer.push({
- 'event': 'purchase',
+ 'event': 'revenue',
  'amount': 15,
  'currency': 'EUR',
  'product': 'basic_plan',